-The Tuobeda'bš (tu-oh-beh-DAHBSH) wintered further north on the lake near the mouth of Thornton Creek in Matthews Beach Park.
-They took their name from Tuxu'bid (tu-HOO-bee), the native name for Thornton Creek.
-Another version of the name: dxw Xub9d (dxw [whispered], hoo-bud), is translated as 'quiet place'.
-These are the same as the name of the village on list Y-2, Dua-hoabun,' where a single medium sized house stood.
-A map sketched by the legendary anthropologist and linguist John Peabody Harrington shows the tławetłab (tlhah-wet-tlhahbsh - his version of Słuwilabš) and the Tuobeda'bš as the two named groups on Lake Washington's northeastern shore, but medium-sized houses, one each, also stood near the mouths of McAleer Creek and at Lyon Creek.
-The native name for McAleer Creek's mouth, Sa'cucid (SAH-tsu-tseed), 'Sa'tsu mouth' took its name from Lake Ballenger, Sa'cu (SAH-tsu), 'face'.21
+The Tuobeda'bš (tu-oh-beh-DAHBSH) wintered further north on the lake near ∫the mouth of Thornton Creek in Matthews Beach Park.
+A single medium sized house stood at a place called 'Dua-hoabun' (probably dx^w Xub9d (dxw [whispered], hoobud),'quiet place').
+A map sketched by the legendary anthropologist and linguist John Peabody Harrington shows the tławetłab∫ (tlhah-wet-tlhahbsh - his version of Słuwilabš) and the Tuobeda'bš as the two named groups on Lake Washington's northeastern shore, but medium-sized houses, one each, also stood near the mouths of McAleer Creek and at Lyon Creek.
+The native name for McAleer Creek's mouth, Sa'cucid (SAH-tsu-tseed), 'Sa'tsu mouth' took its name from Lake Ballinger, Sa'cu (SAH-tsu), 'face'.21

-I believe the anglicized Y-2 village name, Sazo-chagin is Sacucid The same may also be true for Lyon Creek, četčal (chet-chal), and the Y-2 village name Tho-chu-achel (possibly dx^w č9t-čal (dxw [whispered] chut-chal).
-A single medium house stood near the mouth of Lyon Creek, which, added to the houses at McAleer and

-Thornton Creek, may have sheltered a total of between 45 to 60 people.
+I believe the anglicized Y-2 village name, Sazo-chagin is Sacucid.
+The same may also be true for Lyon Creek, četčal (chet-chal), and the Y-2 village name Tho-chu-achel (possibly dx^w č9t-čal (dxw [whispered] chut-chal).
+A single medium house stood near the mouth of Lyon Creek, which, added to the houses at McAleer and Thornton Creek, may have sheltered a total of between 45 to 60 people.
 Because each village on the lake maintained its own fishery, there was not the emphasis on connecting marital ties as among riverine groups, hence the lake identity seems not to have been as ardently maintained as it was elsewhere.
 Perhaps as a result, the up-lake people were considered 'poor,' at least by saltwater people.
 They were among the very first named groups to lose their habitat identity in the 1860s.
-A group living on May Creek on the eastern shore of the lake developed an ingenious trap to catch grouse on logs, and an unusual weir surfaced during the lowering of Lake Washington in 1916, but, but it was not studied or described.
+A group living on May Creek on the eastern shore of the lake developed an ingenious trap to catch grouse on logs, and an unusual weir surfaced during the lowering of Lake Washington in 1916, but it was not studied or described.
 The people had disappeared before anyone interested enough recorded their culture.22

-Taken all together, the 16 houses of these three groups: 1 large and 15 medium-sized, probably sheltered between 140 to 270 people.
-The total would have reflected the carrying capacity of the land plus what people produced int their gardens and shared with other groups.
+Taken all together, the 16 houses of these three groups: 1 large and 15 mediumsized, probably sheltered between 140 to 270 people.
+The total would have reflected the carrying capacity of the land plus what people produced in their gardens and shared with other groups.
 The number would have varied with the fluctuations of animal populations: fish, shellfish, waterfowl, elk, deer, bear, smaller animals plus wild and cultivated crops.
 But given the wide range of available foods, successful food gathering and preserving methods and traditions of hospitality and generosity, the population probably would have remained relatively constant save for epidemics or violent raids.